Can You Wash Rugs in the Washing Machine? Tips and Tricks

 Not all types of rugs are machine washable.
 Here are some types of rugs that are typically safe to wash in a machine:

-2. Synthetic rugs: Rugs made from synthetic materials such as nylon, polyester, or acrylic are also usually safe to wash in a machine.
-They can withstand a washing machine’s high temperatures and agitation without losing shape or colour.
+Rugs made from synthetic materials such as nylon, polyester, or acrylic are also usually safe to wash in a machine.
+They can withstand a washing machine’s high temperatures and agitation without losing shape or color.

 Read More about How To Remove Chewing Gum From Clothes